 Creative and Critical Writing

 The School has enjoyed an unchallenged reputation in creative writing since the foundation of its MA in Creative Writing in 1970.
 We were the first British university to offer a PhD in Creative and Critical Writing.
 The School can offer outstanding mentoring and supervision in the following areas: the novel, the short story, poetry, play-writing or screenplay.
 We have particular strengths in the historical novel, crime writing and in poetry.
 Candidates who enrol on this PhD present a substantial and original piece of creative writing accompanied by a critical essay which engages with historical, philosophical, literary and/ or aesthetic elements of the creative work.
 Where the critical project requires it, we are able to establish cross-disciplinary supervisory teams.
+For any enquiries please contact Dr William Rossiter.

 The School offers a PhD in Life Writing.
 We have particular research interests in the areas of 19th-century and early 20th-century writers and welcome applicants who are interested in writing biographically in those periods.
 Depending on the proposed subject, it may be possible to offer joint supervision with the School of History or American Studies.
 Applications are also welcome from those who wish to incorporate a degree of memoir writing into their Life Writing PhD.